-The information on governance included here supplements that described in the trustees' report including composition and any membership changes, and in the statement of trustees' responsibilities.
-The trustees formally met as a full body once during the year with further attendances of trustees as part of committees serving as designated sub committees as below.
+The information on governance included here supplements that in the trustees' report including composition and any membership changes, and in the statement of trustees' responsibilities.
+The trustees formally met as a full body once during the year with further trustee attendance as part of committees serving as designated sub committees as below.

-The EB was been established by the trustees to monitor the operational affairs and development of the Academy.
-Members of the EB other than the Principal, Deputy Principals and Vice Principal, serve up to a three-year term of office subject to re-appointment.
-The Deputy Principals who served on the Board during the year attended when best placed to either present or comment upon reports during the year, with up to two attending at each meeting, these individuals are denoted by an asterisk () below.
-The EB has formally met five times during the year as a full body, with a number of members attending additional meetings of other committees as below.
-All meetings were held virtually and attendance during the year at meetings of the EB was as follows:
+The EB has been established by the trustees to monitor the operation and development of the Academy.
+Members of the EB other than the Principal, Deputy Principals (DPs) and Vice-Principal, serve up to a three-year term of office subject to re-appointment.
+The DPs who served on the Board during the year attended when presenting or commenting upon reports in the year, with up to two attending each meeting and are denoted by an asterisk () below.
+The EB met five times during the year as a full body, with some members attending additional meetings of other committees as below.
+All meetings were held at the Academy in the year and attendance during the year at EB meetings was as follows:

-Number of

-Board members meetings attended Out of a possible
+Board members Number of meetings attended Out of a possible

 R D B Whitcutt (Chair) 5 5

-A E Entwistle (Vice-Chair) 4 5
+A E Entwistle (Vice-Chair) 5 5

 D G Mitchell (Principal) 5 5

-T Bothwell 0 5

-R Branagan 2 5

-J Calvert 2 2
+J Calvert 1 1

-C Carli Nonnato 4 5

-K Chamberlain 1 5
+K Chamberlain 4 5

-M Collins 2 2
+M Chiara Sechi 3 5

+T Chmielewski 4 5

-P Edmondson 4 5
+P Edmondson 3 5

 M Gallagher 1 1

 P Hall 2 2

-S Harris 3 5
+S Harris 4 5

-J Hetherington 3 3
+J Hetherington 2 2

+M Hughes 3 5

 R Perry 5 5

-C Peterson 1 1
+L Sargeant 2 2

 M Smith 2 2